Nintendo Wi-Fi Connection: Digicam Print Channel

 The Digicam Print Channel was a channel developed in collaboration with Fujifilm that allowed users to import their digital photos from an SD card and place them into templates for printable photo books and business cards through a software wizard.
 The user was also able to place their Mii on a business card.
-The completed design was then sent online to Fujifilm who printed and delivered the completed product to the user.
+The completed design was then sent online to Fujifilm which printed and delivered the completed product to the user.
 The processing of individual photos was also available.

 The Digicam Print Channel became available from July 23, 2008, in Japan.
 It was planned to be available in Europe, Australia, and North America, but was never released in those regions.
 It was shut down on June 28, 2013.

 Today and Tomorrow Channel

 The Today and Tomorrow Channel became available in Japan on December 2, 2008, and in Europe, Australia, and South Korea on September 9, 2009.
 The channel was developed in collaboration with Media Kobo and allowed users to view fortunes for up to six Miis across five categories: love, work, study, communications, and money.
 The channel also featured a compatibility test that compared two Miis, and it also gave out "lucky words" that had to be interpreted by the user.
 The channel used Mii birthdate data, but users had to input a birth year whenever they were loaded onto the channel.